ISC-HEI/isc_templates/samples/sample_lab/lab-expressions.pdf.typ

 //     -o mylab.pdf

 // TODO:
+// - Footnotes not tested yet
 // - Figure number not included for typst (comme sur la figure 3)
-// - Equation not displayed similarly to LaTex
+// - Equation not displayed similarly to LaTex --> almost fixed, have to increase space between equations
 // - How are \newpage handled?
 // - How to edit metadata such as creator ?
 It seems not feasible at the moment but pdf-meta can be used